DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Introduction

-Our decentralized architecture distributes cognitive functions across complementary streams: The Dorsal Stream addresses spatio-temporal discontinuities through a Topology Map and a Hierarchical Semantic-Spatial Fusion, allowing our agent to reason accurately about target-environment relationships.
-Additionally, the Ventral Stream improves task understanding by utilizing a Retrieval-augmented Generation model (RAG-VLM) and Policy-VLM for navigation.
-Additionally, DORAEMON features a Nav-Ensurance system that enables agents to autonomously detect and respond to abnormal conditions, such as becoming stuck or blocked during navigation.
+Inspired by cognitive science "Decentralized Ontology" principles \cite{bouquet2004contextualizing}, we propose the Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation (DORAEMON), which consists mainly of a Ventral Stream and a Dorsal Stream.
+The core theoretical premise is that knowledge is inherently distributed and context-dependent, composed of multiple local perspectives, rather than the single, monolithic world model.
+The Ventral Stream processes object identity (``what'') information, while the Dorsal Stream handles spatial (``where'') processing in the human brain.
+The Dorsal Stream addresses spatio-temporal discontinuities through a Topology Map and a Hierarchical Semantic-Spatial Fusion, allowing our agent to reason accurately about target-environment relationships.
+Additionally, the Ventral Stream improves task understanding by utilizing a CoDe-VLM (Compositional Decomposition VLM) and Exec-VLM (Execution VLM) for navigation.
+Additionally, DORAEMON features a Nav-Ensurance system that enables agent to autonomously detect and respond to abnormal conditions, such as becoming stuck or blocked during navigation.
 To evaluate navigation performance more comprehensively, we propose a new metric called the Adaptive Online Route Index (AORI).
+Fig~\ref{fig:teaser} conceptually illustrates limitations of traditional VLN methods and contrasts them with DORAEMON.

 In summary, the main contributions of this work are: